Escobita/selenium/selenium-core/selenium-website/src/main/rst/05_selenium_rc.rst

    -singlewindow

-Personalizing the Firefox Profile used in the tests
+Personalizing the Firefox Profile Used in the Tests
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 ..
 TODO: Better describe how Selenium handles Firefox profiles (it creates,